noahburchell/ninit/README.md

 ### get it: [gentoo](#if-youre-on-gentoo) | [source](#if-youre-on-something-else)

-faster than sysvinit. one file per service, a compiled dependency graph, cgroup tracking, and a control socket. this is the documentation:
+faster than sysvinit. one file per service, a compiled dependency graph, cgroup tracking, and a control socket.

 ### service files